 Walking has long been established as an exercise that’s good for everyone to partake in.
 It can help you build stamina, burn calories, and improve heart health.
-Most experts recommend a daily 10 to 30 minute walk for maximum benefit, and many of us take that to heart—so much so that we wear watches that track how many steps we take each day!
+Most experts recommend a daily 10- to 30-minute walk for maximum benefit, and many of us take that to heart—so much so that we wear fitness trackers to calculate how many steps we take each day!

 But what about walking backwards?
 Is it an activity we should regularly add to our fitness routines, or is it more of a fad exercise trend?

-You may be surprised, but research suggests that walking and jogging backwards on the treadmill can be incredibly beneficial both physically and mentally.
-So if you’ve ever been curious about this activity or seen people moving backward on a treadmill at the gym and wondered why, I encourage you to read on.
+You may be surprised, but research suggests that walking and jogging backwards on the treadmill can carry both physical and mental benefits.
+So, if you’ve ever been curious about this activity or have seen people moving backwards on a treadmill at the gym and wondered why, I encourage you to read on.
 We’ll talk about the benefits and risks of reverse walking and how to get started safely.

 Benefits of Walking and Jogging Backwards on the Treadmill

-We already know that the benefits of walking and jogging are significant.
-These activities improve cardiovascular health, increase muscular endurance, change body composition, and help the body fight or prevent certain diseases like high blood pressure and type 2 diabetes.
-It’s not a great leap to extrapolate these benefits for walking and jogging backwards as well.
+We already know that the benefits of walking on a treadmill (and jogging and running on a treadmill) are significant.
+These activities can improve cardiovascular health, increase muscular endurance, change body composition, and help the body fight or prevent certain diseases like high blood pressure and Type II diabetes.
+It’s not a great leap, then, to extrapolate these benefits for walking and jogging backwards, as well.

-But, as with any physical activity, the benefits are only gained when you learn how to do it correctly.
+That said, as with any physical activity, the benefits are only gained when you learn how to do it correctly.
 Too often, we see people holding onto handrails when they try walking or jogging backwards on the treadmill.
 The unfortunate result of that is horrible posture and being hunched over.
-This can cause more problems than it solves!
+This can cause more problems than it solves.

 So, if you’re going to reap the benefits of this activity, be brave, and learn how to do it correctly.
-Start off slowly and practice transitioning between forward and backward walking several times.
-Before you know it, you’ll be a pro!
+Start slowly and practice transitioning between forward and backward walking several times.
+Before you know it, you’ll be a pro.
+Here are six benefits of walking and jogging backwards on the treadmill that you can look forward to once you’ve mastered your form.

 1. Improves Your Coordination and Mental Function